zaius/docs/content/learn/basics/02_how-it-works.md

 [pipelines](/learn/pipelines/01_introduction.html).
 A pipeline is an automated workflow that takes your code and executes a series of [steps](/learn/steps/01_introduction.html) on it, the end result being an artifact.
+Each artifact is both stored as a Docker [container]() and a Tarball (`tar.gz` file) that contains the source code of your application.

 In order to trigger these pipelines, wercker integrates with your source control platforms.
 Each time you do a `git push` wercker gets a signal via the source